tomalrussell/nismod_teaching_kit/docs/lecture_06/Lecture_6.3.md

----
-title: Mini-Lecture 6.3 -- Reflections on different methods to develop infrastructure strategies
+# Mini-Lecture 6.3 -- Reflections on different methods to develop infrastructure strategies
-keywords:
--   Infrastructure strategies
--   Participatory methods
--   Content analysis
-authors:
--   Lena Fuldauer
----

 This mini-lecture reflects on limitations of different methods to develop infrastructure strategies, which includes participatory methods